usgs/shakemap-scenarios/README.md

                         want to run all ruptures in the file.
 ```
 A few things to note:
-- The `-f` argument is the only required one, but since the `argparse` support
+* The `-f` argument is the only required one, but since the python `argparse`
-  in python is terrible, it is listed as option.
+  package is terrible, it is listed as optional.
-- This is where directivity is seleccted if needed.
+* This is where directivity is seleccted if needed.
-- The resulting input directories will use the current time/date as the
+* The resulting input directories will use the current time/date as the
   time/date for the scenario by default.
 This can be edited in the resulting
   event.xml file if required by the scenario exercise.